refreshav/www/content/event/scratchfest-2019.md

 pics = []
 +++

-{{< youtube 0O9qtmW4tSY >}}

 # Calling all Digital Builders

-_#ScratchFest_ is a weekend (June 23th and June 24th) Build-a-thon for kids and teens interested in creating amazing original work with digital technologies, such as the Scratch programming environment, Processing, Virtual Reality, and more.
+_#ScratchFest_ is a weekend (April 6th and April 7th) Build-a-thon for kids and teens interested in creating amazing original work with digital technologies, such as the Scratch programming environment, Processing, Virtual Reality, and more.

 During _#ScartchFest_, participants will brainstorm an idea, develop their project, and showcase a final prototype.
 This weekend warrior event provides an excellent opportunity for coders to invent their own projects and demonstrate their knowledge within a collaborative, creative, and playful environment.